Mad-ness/openstack-installs/README.md

 ## Utility infra_getcmds.py

-It uses the files *virt_infra/infra_vars.yml* and *virt_infra/infra_templ.j2* to render the arguments for the **virt-install** CLI tool for running virtual machines.
+It uses the files *virt_infra/infra_vars.yml* and *virt_infra/infra_templ.j2* to render the arguments of the **virt-install** CLI tool for deploying virtual machines.

 File *virt_infra/infra_vars.yml* includes a description of VMs parameters and the file *virt_infra/infra_templ.j2* has a template of the command.